-We publish our voting records on our Internet site (www. alliancebernstein.com).
+We publish our voting records on our website (www. alliancebernstein.com) quarterly, 30 days after the end of the previous quarter.
 Many clients have requested that we provide them with periodic reports on how we voted their proxies.
 Clients may obtain information about how we voted proxies on their behalf by contacting their Advisor.
 Alternatively, clients may make a written request to the Chief Compliance Officer.